An Expedition to Crocker Land

 George Crocker didn’t get to have a continent named after him.
 He left his mark though by transforming his reputation.
 In the 1890s George was, according to The New York Times, “one of the most reckless young men about town when reckless young men thereabouts were common.”
 He was given to overindulgence in intoxicants.
 After drying out on a ranch in Utah, he became a successful businessman who was involved in the operations and expansion of businesses his father had invested in including land, railroad, banks, coal, gas, iron, sugar, and chemical companies.
 He was a director of several banking houses including the Consolidated National Bank of New York, and he became the second vice president at the Southern Pacific Railroad, ranking just below brother C.F.
 The former ne’er do well was listed in Who’s Who in America.
 He went on to develop the spectacular 45,000 sq ft.
 75-room Darlington estate in New Jersey, the 5oth largest private residence in the country (as of 2020).
 After marrying the socially ambitious Emma Rutherford and after purchasing two additional homes (a townhouse in Manhattan and a cottage in Newport), George found himself on “Mrs. Astor’s 400,” a list of aristocrats who ruled the social world in America.
 No longer a black sheep and family embarrassment, George Crocker became a shining star among the Northern Lights.

 At his death, George left only $100 a piece to his three stepchildren, but bequeathed $25,000 to his Chinese servant, Lee Hung Yung.
-He donated 1.6 million dollars to Columbia University to study the cause, prevention and cure of cancer.
+He donated 1.6 million dollars to Columbia University (over 45 million dollars today) to study the cause, prevention and cure of cancer.
 Unlike many philanthropists who delight in architectural edifices bearing their own names, George specifically directed that the George Crocker Special Research Fund was for research only and could not be used to construct a building.